 The adjuster talks to everyone who would know about the incident under investigation, such as coworkers, managers, physicians, and anyone else who may have been a witness to the event.

 Other duties performed by the adjuster include entering information about the case into company computers, consulting with department supervisors about cases, staying current with workers’ compensation laws, and approving or rejecting payment to the employee.

 Entry-level claims adjusters are the ones who usually do the legwork, investigating claims and evaluating them, but the senior claims adjusters are the ones who make the final determination about a claim.
-At most places, a person needs to have at least five years experience in claims adjustment to become a senior adjuster.
+In most places, a person needs to have at least five years of experience in claims adjustment to become a senior adjuster.
 Senior adjusters have the power to settle larger claims, up to about $75,000.

 Claims adjusters travel a good deal in their work.
 Many work from home.
 They also spend a lot of time working at a computer and meeting with clients.
 Claims adjusters need to have good communication, organization, problem-solving and time management skills.

 Workers’ Comp Adjuster Education